dadhi/DryIoc/CONTRIBUTING.md

 Your contribution to the DryIoc project and extensions is greatly appreciated.

-It may in a form of:
+It may come in a form of:

 - Comments to existing issues.
 - New issues.